reytoms/Portfolio/Project_part1.md

 b.
 [The statistics in decline of travel since COVID-19](https://www.ustravel.org/system/files/media_root/document/Research_Fact-Sheet_Industry-Table.pdf)

-Using this data source, I would like to create a visualization of how travel and tourism economy have dropped since 2020.
+I was able to extract numbers pertaining to the decline in US Travel economy for 2020 from us.travel.org website.
+Using this data, I would like to create a visualization of how travel and tourism economy have dropped since 2020.
 I would like to use a stick chart to show the decline from pre-covid to post.

 c.
 [The data set of the top 10 countries for tourism](https://www.worldatlas.com/articles/10-most-visited-countries-in-the-world.html)